LOADING ...

 Boatswain.

 Beg pardon.
-If what, your
+If what, honour?

 Corcoran.

-If I don't think I understand you.
+If what?
+I don't think I you.

 Boatswain.